 ?>

 The output would be like this: bool(false).
-The following is comparing of two matched values.
+The following involves the comparison of two matched values.

 <?php